lscalese/iris-config-api/README.md

  * Delete
  * Exists

-For example `Api.Config.Services.Namespaces` allow all of operation listed above, but `Api.Config.Services.Journal` allow only `Get` and `Update`.
+For example `Api.Config.Services.Namespaces` allow all of operations listed above, but `Api.Config.Services.Journal` allow only `Get` and `Update`.

 <details>
   <summary>See this table (click to expand): </summary>